 Sign that hung on the ceiling of Ryan's bed at home.

-In addition to the scholarship, there will be a SEPARATE Team award that will be given each year at the annual banquet.
-This Ryan Murphy Teammate award will be voted on by the Varsity football team for the one player that best exhibits the characteristics of being a good Teammate.
-Reliability, Positive attitude, Actively participates, Trustworthiness, Selflessness, Respectfulness, Good Listener, Involves others, Coachability, and Encourages others.
+In addition to the scholarship, there is a separate team award presented each year at the banquet.
+The Ryan Murphy Teammate Award is voted on by the Varsity football team for the one athlete that best exhibits the characteristics of being a good Teammate.

 The Ryan Murphy Teammate Award